Parcothsai/python_linkedin/README.md

 ## TO DO LIST

-[ ] Reaching all linkedin url and take informations about profile
+[X] Reaching all linkedin url and take informations about profile

-[ ] Put in theses informations on the file result.csv
+[X] Put in theses informations on the file result.csv

 [X] Detection of google captcha :weary:

 [ ] Add detection of Double authentication to add security ( interaction with script )

+[ ] Detection of OS to install Chrome or Firefox webdriver